Glossary

 Moving viewpoint: see Viewpoint, moving.

-Moravec jump: The transition to a new life-line, on a different worldline, on the making of the first observation in the different version of the world.
+Moravec jump: The transition to a new life-line, on a different worldline, with the making of the first observation in the different version of the world.

 Multi-solipsism: QBism holds that only what is experienced is determinate.
 Thus everything else, including other people, is defined solely where observed by this person.
 Since in this person’s physical reality only this person is real, this is a form of solipsism.
 At the same time all individuals, each with their own physical reality, are acknowledged as existing and real on their own terms, hence multi-solipsism.